-CONGRATULATIONS on being accepted to study in Scotland!
+CONGRATULATIONS on being accepted to study at the University of Aberdeen through the University of Wisconsin-Eau Claire!
 Living and studying in a foreign culture is both an exciting and a challenging experience.
 Past participants of study abroad report that the many advantages of international study include: